 Television license discount: If you’re registered blind, have a severe sight impairment, or live with someone who is, then you are entitled to claim 50% off the cost of your TV license.

-To claim this discount, you will need to present a certificate from your local authority or ophthalmologist declaring you are registered blind or have a severe sight impairment.
-If you’d like more information on eligibility and how to apply, you can visit the GOV.UK website here.
+To claim this discount, you’ll need to present a certificate from your local authority or ophthalmologist declaring you are registered blind or have a severe sight impairment.
+If you’d like more information on eligibility and how to apply, you can visit the GOV.UK website.

 If you’d like to learn more about what benefits you may be able to claim, you might like to read this article; Benefits you can claim when you have care needs.